 I'll often make permanent changes in part values or even add or remove components where necessary.
 The original circuit as published in 'Radio' is shown below:

-After poking and prodding the circuit for several days, I ended up making some suttle mods.
+After poking and prodding the circuit for several days, I ended up making some subtle mods.

-2. The B+ was removed from the plate tank's tuning capacitor rotor by eliminating C3.
-This allows the capacitor's frame to be grounded directly with no possibility of 400 volts appearing on the shaft or on the set screw holding the tuning knob in place.
+2. C3 was removed from the tank capacitor so that one side could be directly grounded, making for easier construction.
 There was no detectable difference in performance when making this change.
 As well, swapping the plate tank's dual capacitor tuning scheme for a single capacitor strapped across the entire plate coil worked just as well as the published design but I decided not to make the change which would have required floating the capacitor above ground and having high voltage on both stator and rotor plates.
 There is nothing that can be done about high voltage appearing on the tank coil, so one must always be aware to keep hands and fingers away from the plate tank when operating!